effector/redux-devtools-adapter/README.md

 # redux-devtools-adapter

-Simple adapter to connect Effector's Inspect API to Redux DevTools
+Simple adapter to connect Effector's Inspect API to Redux DevTools.

+Installation of it will not require anything more than typical effector's setup with babel or swc plugins for dev-mode metadata.